Harry Styles and Olivia Wilde Seem to Confirm Romance While Holding Hands in New Pictures - E! Online

 Olivia sported a floral dress with a pink headband while Harry opted for a classic suit with a white button-down shirt.
 The pair matched in black masks before the "Watermelon Sugar" singer changed into a robe to pose for pictures with the newlyweds.

 A source tells E!
 News Olivia and Harry were "couple-y" at the weekend wedding in Montecito, Calif., and stayed at the same hotel overnight before heading back to Los Angeles.
-In fact, People reported that the twosome has been full on dating for a few weeks now.
+Another inside confirmed Olivia's romance with Harry has been going on for a little while adding that people in their inner circle have known about it for several weeks.

+"They shared a room and did everything together," the insider added.
+"They had a great time and are very happy."
 E!
 News has reached out to both parties for comment.

 The romance speculation comes after Harry signed on to Olivia's upcoming psychological thriller, Don't Worry Darling, which she is directing and producing.